Celebrating the Summer Solstice doesn’t have to take all day! Here are 5 quick and simple ways to celebrate.

 For magical and spiritual folk, Midsummer is a time of expansion, prosperity, energy, sensuality, radiance, and love.

-And while longer Midsummer rituals and celebrations are certainly wonderful, if you’d like to observe the holiday in less time-consuming ways, here are 5 ideas for you.
+And while longer Midsummer rituals and celebrations are certainly wonderful, if you don’t have all day to celebrate this year, here are 5 ideas for you.

 Easy Midsummer Idea #1: Wear gold sequins or gold glitter.

 The magic of the sun is sparkling, radiant, lucky, and abundant.
 This Summer Solstice, try anchoring these qualities within your physical being by wearing shiny gold sequins or glitter.

 Easy Midsummer Idea #2: Bring sunflowers into your home.

 Bright, cheerful, and expansive, sunflower blossoms literally turn to follow the sun as it moves steadily across the sky.
 This Midsummer, bless yourself and your home with the sun’s magical benefits by bringing a bouquet inside.

 Easy Midsummer Idea #3: Empower an orange in the sun, then eat it.

 Oranges embody the sweet, vibrant energy of the sun: each orange is a miniature sun in fruit form.
 Empower an orange by holding it in the bright light of the sun, silently invoking the Midsummer sun’s vast power and energy.
 Then, mindfully, peel and eat, bringing this beautiful, health-giving energy into your being.

 Easy Midsummer Idea #4: Drink a cup of cinnamon tea as the sun rises.